cloudflare/cloudflare-docs/content/learning-paths/replace-vpn/connect-private-network/connection-methods.md

 layout: learning-unit
 ---

-There are multiple ways to onramp traffic from your private networks to Cloudflare.
+There are [multiple ways]((/reference-architecture/sase-reference-architecture/#connecting-networks)) to onramp traffic from your private networks to Cloudflare.
 This page will focus on the two software-based methods that are commonly used for a VPN replacement use case: Cloudflare Tunnel via cloudflared and Cloudflare Tunnel via WARP connector.
 Both of these methods involve installing lightweight software — either `cloudflared` or Cloudflare WARP — on a host machine in your network.
 The software creates a secure tunnel, called a Cloudflare Tunnel, to connect services and applications to Cloudflare’s global network.

-For an overview of other connection methods, refer to our [reference architecture](/reference-architecture/sase-reference-architecture/#connecting-networks).

 ## Cloudflare Tunnel via cloudflared